HongshiTan/RTIMULib2/README.md

 * Runtime calibration.
 This mechanism is used if there is no manual calibration data.
 The magnetometers will remain uncalibrated until a sufficient range of readings has been obtained in each of the axes.
 The code will continue to monitor magnetometer readings for new maxima and minima and update the calibration data as required.
 This data is not saved so the procedure will start from scratch if the code is restarted.

 Also, if using a non-standard axis rotation, magnetometer calibration (and accelerometer calibration if that has been performed) MUST be run AFTER changing the axis rotation.

-##Note:
-This is a fork of richards-tech's library - this version adds support for an IMU (no-name brand) containing an HMC5883L compass, an ADXL345 accelerometer, and an L3G4200D gyro.
-This support is experimental and currently incomplete.
-Some stuff is hard-coded that should be configurable, but it generally works reliably and gets accurate data from the sensors.